Starbucks making changes to rewards program, requiring more stars for free coffee

 - There is no change to how members earn Stars.

-- Members are still able to earn Bonus Stars through Double Star Days, games, personalized offers and more at participating stores.
+- Members can still earn Bonus Stars through Double Star Days, games, personalized offers, and more at participating stores.

 Further details on the rewards program changes in the U.S. and Canada are now posted on the Starbucks website.